George Gewinner: Trial

-When the courts martial proceedings were over, George was found 'not guilty' by commanding Brigadier General Alfred Terry for the reason that he could not be ordered to surrender his personal property to the US Government.
+When the courts martial proceedings were over, Gewinner was found 'not guilty' by commanding Brigadier General Alfred Terry for the reason that he could not be ordered to surrender his personal property to the US Government.
 Gewinner went on to serve 2 more years, mustering out of military service for the last time in June 1875 for disability.

-Death
+Later years and death

-After military service, George Gewinner focused on teaching a new generation of music students in Omaha, Nebraska, until his death in the winter of 1894.
-He was buried 23 Jan 1894 in Mt.
-Hope Cemetery, Omaha, NE.
-[Note: George's grave monument erroneously shows his birth year as 1813, should be 1814.].
+After his military service, Gewinner focused on teaching a new generation of music students in Omaha, Nebraska, until his death on January 18, 1894.
+He was buried 23 January 1894 in Mount Hope Cemetery, Omaha, Nebraska.